-Day-ahead market - Clearing algorithm
+Day-ahead market - Clearing Algorithm (with no congestion)

 For each hour of the following day:

 - 1. Aggregation of the ask orders submitted to the order book into the supply curve. - 2.
 Aggregation of the bid orders submitted to the order book into the demand curve. - 3.
 Determination of the equilibrium point (intersection of both curves). - 4.
 Notification of the resulting clearing prices and volumes.